 MEAN WHAT YOU SAY

-I suppose that given the current inhabitant of the White House – whose lease comes up for renewal next week – discussions of the warts, real or imagined, of former presidents must seem like nitpicking.
-But still we recall that, back when George Stephanopoulos was a mere flack for President Bill Clinton and not yet a respected television commentator for ABC, he parried a skeptical Larry King with a defense that was unintentionally candid.
+I suppose that given the most recent inhabitant of the White House – who is gone to Mar-a-Lago but hardly forgotten – discussions of the warts, real or imagined, of former presidents must seem like nitpicking.
+But still, we recall that back when George Stephanopoulos was a mere flack for President Bill Clinton and not yet a respected television commentator for ABC, he parried a skeptical Larry King with a defense that was unintentionally candid.

 In order to get a zoning variance to add on to their newly-purchased estate in the tres chic village of Centre Island, New York (once home to Billy Joel and his $32.5 million shanty), the Comacks promised not to let the shrubs and trees obstruct anyone’s view of Oyster Bay.
 Believing their sincere pledge, the Village OK’d the proposal.